NREL/PyChargeModel/README.md

 2. dt = x.x : timestep of simulation in seconds
 3. evsePower_kW = x.xx : power to charge the vehicle with in kW [opt.]

+Power setpoint by the EVSE (here `evsePower_kW`) is optional - without this input, the charging power requested by the EV is based on its power rating (i.e. rated C-rate).
+The model is also capable of handling charging and discharging behavior and this can be achieved by providing a positive or negative power setpoint while calling the `chargevehicle` method.

+## Step 4: Logging data

+Throughout the simulation, various states of the EV object gets updated and these states can be accessed using the `getvehiclestate` method.
+Calling this method using `ev1.getvehiclestate()` returns a dictionary with the following keys:

+1. `soc` : current state of charge of the EV [0-1]
+2. `packpower` : power consumption at the battery pack terminals [W]
+3. `packvoltage` : terminal voltage of the battery pack [V]
+4. `packcurrent` : current drawn at the battery pack terminals [A]
+5. `pluginsignal` : boolean indicating EV is plugged-in
+6. `chargecompletesignal` : boolean indicating whether a charging session is completed or not
+7. `timestamp_soc` : relative timestamps associated with the SOC of the battery pack [s]